 Ontario has a diverse economy.
 Some of Canada's best agricultural land is in southern Ontario.
 Southern Ontario is a centre for financial services, hospitality, manufacturing, life sciences and information technology.
 The economy in the North is based on natural resources-mining, forestry, hydro-electricity and the services that support these industries.

 ONTARIO BY NUMBERS

-- > Pop: 14 million
+- > Pop: 13 million

-- > Area: 1.076.000 km
+- > Area: 1,076,000 km2

 - 4 Great Lakes

 - 40 percent of the population of Canada lives in Ontario

 - > 44 colleges and universities

+- 200+ languages spoken

 - Over 200 languages spoken in Canada

 FRANCO-ONTARIO